watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

 # Watson Virtual Agent Dialog Design #

 The Watson Virtual Agent(WVA) Dialog works in concert with the Watson Virtual Agent(WVA) Chat Widget which was built on top of the Watson Virtual Agent(WVA) Client SDK.
-WVA Dialog communicates via JSON, extending the base IBM Watson Conversation dialog to issue a series of directivies through the WVA Client SDK to the WVA Chat widget with a series of directives that facilitate the more efficient gathering of user data as well as a mechanism to insulate Personally Identifiable Information from the IBM Cloud.
+WVA Dialog communicates via JSON, extending the base IBM Watson Conversation dialog to issue a series of directives which are interpreted by the  WVA Client SDK / Chat widget that facilitate the more efficient gathering of user data as well as a mechanism to insulate Personally Identifiable Information from the IBM Cloud.

 ## IBM Dialog Conversation Directives
 ###BOT###